icerockdev/codelabs.kmp.icerock.dev/src/kmm-icerock-onboarding/lesson-1/kmm-icerock-onboarding-1-en.md

 ## Debugging Android

 Duration: 5

+Positive
+: Debugging of the Android application and the general code is completely the same as in normal Android development.

 To debug Android application / shared code on Android, just put a breakpoint and start android via Debug mode (bug icon).